 Wear Shoes and Safe Clothing

-Make sure you are wearing safe clothes too.
-Sleeves should not be long and flowy.
-Do not wear loose clothing or anything flammable, and avoid synthetic clothing, which can melt onto your skin if it catches on fire.
+Make sure you are wearing safe clothes, too.
+Try to avoid sleeves that are long... and flowy.
+Likewise, avoid wearing loose clothing or anything flammable.
+This includes synthetic fabric, which can melt onto your skin if it catches on fire.

 03 of 15